 Under normal business operations, businesses which sell alcohol are in a better position to monitor customers, and stop serving them when it becomes appropriate.
 However, under the current expansion of alcohol sales across New York, businesses should take extra precautions to protect themselves from potential liability.
 Best practices may include asking employees to make a visual assessment of the driver and all passengers of each vehicle being served to determine whether anyone in the vehicle is visibly intoxicated.
 Businesses may also consider tracking whether customers are making multiple curbside purchases in a single evening.

 The experienced litigation team at Pullano & Farrow is available to discuss these new concerns with affected business owners, to draft temporary staff policies, and to remotely conduct staff trainings to protect our client's interests.
 If you would like to schedule an appointment with a member of our Litigation Group, or if you have any questions regarding this legal briefing, please call (585) 730-4773.
+Please note that any embedded links to other documents may expire in the future.

 This Legal Briefing is intended for general informational and educational purposes only and should not be considered legal advice or counsel.
 The substance of this Legal Briefing is not intended to cover all legal issues or developments regarding the matter.
 Please consult with an attorney to ascertain how these new developments may relate to you or your business. © 2020 Law Offices of Pullano & Farrow PLLC